LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 .. figure:: figures/LogFileExample.png
 	:align: center

-	The log file is shown when the search finishes
+	The log file shown when the search finishes

 ..
 Tip::